 The Horticulture Group was formed to increase members' knowledge and enjoyment of growing and using plants in the landscape and home.
 Programs of the Horticulture Study Group are educational to give more in-depth knowledge of various horticulture topics and to have fun sharing our common interest in plants.

-Last year members of the Horticulture Group gardened together at a container workshop, then at members' homes for pot-up parties.
-We visited the Chrysanthemum Festival at the Sarah P. Duke Gardens, toured the JC Raulston Arboretum with a young professional and visitiing the nursery of a seasoned plantsman.
+Activities for the 2016/2017 RGC year included a container garden workshop, potting plants at members' houses for the spring plant sale, visiting the Chrysanthemum Festival at the Sarah P. Duke Gardens, touring the JC Raulston Arboretum with a young professional and visitiing the nursery of a seasoned plantsman.
 We finished the year with tours of 4 private gardens.